Am I a Good Candidate for Gynecomastia (Male Breast Reduction Surgery)?

 Candidates

-A fantastic candidate for gynecomastia or male breast reduction procedure can be an adolescent or adult male suffering from abnormally high level of breast tissue.
-If the person is bothered by this condition aesthetically, emotionally or physically, the surgeon may recommend gynecomastia surgery.
+A fantastic candidate for gynecomastia or male breast reduction procedure can be an adolescent or adult male suffering from abnormally high levels of breast tissue.
+If the person is bothered by this condition aesthetically, emotionally, or physically, the surgeon may recommend gynecomastia surgery.

 The person should be in fantastic overall health with no condition that can put him at risk during or after surgery.
 The development of the breast tissue should have stabilized before the surgery can be performed.